-- Who has access to and control over data that is collected – the company, the business that provides the ADM system, the workers’ council?
+- Who has access to and control over the collected data?
+The company, the business that provides the ADM system, the workers’ council?
 Who should have it?
-How can a meaningful regulation of such systems be designed?
+What does meaningful regulation of such systems look like?

-- Does the deployment of ADM in operational control lead to a fairness gain or loss for the employees?
+- Does the use of ADM in operational control improve or reduce the fairness of performance reviews for employees?

-- What does the deployment of ADM mean for the autonomy of employees and for labour rights, especially in the context of the specific German aspect of co-determination (Mitbestimmung)?
+- How does the use of ADM influence the autonomy of employees, their labour rights, and specifically in the German context the aspect of workers’ representation (“Mitbestimmung”) in operational decision making?